 - BSL3-containment aerosolization infection units

-- Animal Behavioral Study Facility
+- Animal Behavioral Study Facility for infected mice

-- In Vivo Bioluminescent and Fluorescent Imaging Facility
+- In Vivo Bioluminescent and Fluorescent Imaging Facility for infected mice

 - Infection of mice by aerogenic challenge with Mtb including MDR and XDR Mtb isolates.

 - Access to a range of transgenic and humanized mouse models to study in vivo HIV infection and co-infection with HIV-associated pathogens and evaluate new treatment and prevention strategies.